Expect Crude Oil prices to trade lower today: Angel Commodities

 Outlook

-We expect oil prices to trade lower today as international markets are trading lower by 0.2 percent at $49.44 per barrel.
-Oil inventories in the US at around 532 million barrels remain a cause of concern for oil markets.
+We expect oil prices to trade lower today as international markets are trading lower by half a percent at $49.37 per barrel.
+Bloating oil inventories in the US still remains a cause of concern.
 On the MCX, oil prices are expected to trade lower today.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.